Khaleed/bubble-trouble/README.md

 ## Game Logic

 This is an implementation of the retro game Bubble Trouble.
-The player must shoot the bubbles before they reach the player to complete each level.
-The bubbles randomly bounce around the screen and some of the larger ones split into smaller bubbles when shot.
+The player must shoot the bubbles before they collide with the player to complete each level.
+The bubbles randomly bounce around the screen.
+They all split into smaller bubbles when shot except the smallest one in the list of standard bubbles.
+There is a different scene and degree of difficulty for each level.

 ## Approach

 Drawing on the canvas, the game loop, and collision detection are all done without any libraries or frameworks.
 This project is written in a functional style using the Elm Architecture: Model -> Update -> View.
 It's not purely functional because of the limitations of JavaScript and I/O being inheritently impure.
-Instead of deep cloning objects and arrays for immutability, Immutable JS - a persistent data structures library is used.
+Instead of deep cloning objects and arrays for immutability, Immutable JS - a persistent data structures library, is used.

 ## Instructions